Author of Vogue: The Gown and Financial Times Fashion Editor Jo Ellison reminds us to find beauty in life.

 Visual art?
 Or just creativity in general?
-As an editor, I spend hours of every day looking at images, discussing images, commissioning images and debating visual content.
-I wouldn’t suggest what I produce is art per se, but it is a rich and stimulating creative medium which I would like to think aspires to having some kind of artistic merit.
-And, obviously, within that sphere we have common cultural touchstones and reference points, so artworks and artist are a constant source of inspiration.
+As an editor, I spend hours of every day looking at images, discussing images, commissioning images, and debating visual content.
+I wouldn’t suggest what I produce is art per se, but it is a rich and stimulating creative medium that I would like to think aspires to have some kind of artistic merit.
+And, obviously, within that sphere we have common cultural touchstones and reference points, so artworks and artists are a constant source of inspiration.

 As someone with discerning taste, who is your favorite artist?